AminMAD86/Buy-and-setup-netcup-vps/README.md

 *if you are from a restricted country like me and there's no payment option for you, you can get visa card from "paywithmoon" and add funds to it with crypto (Btc and usdt)
 # manage vps
-After paying for your server, they'll email your vps ip and password and scp login credentials.
+After paying for your server, they'll email you your vps ip and password and scp login credentials.
-In scp you can manage you vps.
+In scp you can manage your vps.
 Link: https://www.servercontrolpanel.de/SCP/
 # client
 After getting your vps, you need a client to connect to your vps through SSH.
 Download and use moboxterm or termius